olc-techsupport/historical_geologic_maps/README.md

-# Pine Ridge Indian Reservation - Historical Geologic Map Project
+# Oglala Lakota College Historical Geologic Map Project

 ## Project Overview
 This repository can be used to display historical geologic quadrangle and other maps relevant to producing a comprehensive geologic map for the Pine Ridge Indian Reservation.

----
 ## Data Sources

 ## 1:250,000 Quadrangles (South Dakota Geological Survey)